Which is Better: FSA or HSA?

 Contribution Limits

-HSA contribution limits for 2024 are $4,150 for individual coverage and $8,300 for those with family coverage.
+HSA contribution limits change annually and you can find the current limits here.
 You can change your contribution amount at any time during the year.

-FSA election limits for 2024 are $3,200.
+FSA election limits change annually as well, and you can find the current limit here.
 With an FSA, you cannot change the contribution amount once the plan year begins (with exceptions for certain qualifying events).

 Carryover, Grace Periods, and ‘Use It or Lose It’